chingu-voyages/v46-tier2-team-14/README.md

 # SWAAD

-SWAAD is a web application that fetches recipes from an API, offering users a seamless and responsive platform to discover and explore a variety of dishes.
+SWAAD is a web application that fetches recipes from an [Tasty API](https://rapidapi.com/apidojo/api/tasty), offering users a seamless and responsive platform to discover and explore a variety of dishes.

 ## Table of Contents